High-Growth Investing: PEG Ratio Secrets Revealed

 Forward PEG looks into the future, evaluating a stock’s price-to-earnings ratio against its projected earnings growth.
 It considers analysts’ expectations for a company’s future earnings per share (EPS) rather than just past results.
 This forward-looking measure can give investors a sense of how the market values a company’s expected growth.

 In contrast, Trailing PEG relies on historical data.
-It uses a company’s past earnings growth to calculate the ratio, grounding the assessment in actual performance rather than forecasts.
-Trailing PEG may be considered more concrete, based on known, reported figures for EPS growth.
+It calculates the ratio using a company’s past earnings growth, grounding the assessment in actual performance rather than forecasts.
+Based on known, reported figures for EPS growth, trailing PEG may be considered more concrete.

 Both types of PEG ratios require investors to consider the accuracy of earnings forecasts or the reliability of historical growth rates when evaluating stocks.
 Choosing between the two often depends on an investor’s confidence in the company’s prospects versus its established track record.